AndersDeath/diary2/README.md

 # 13 June 2022 - Tuesday - Yerevan

 I've had a nice call with my english teacher. it's happened, we resurected our lessons.
 I also did a full list of my tasks for today.
 It's quite good and productive.
 I also want to make something for Medium and Substack, becaue I still want to share my thoughts with everyone.
 Yea.
+I've also recalled that I had a call with company which is called AMBOSS or somthing like this.

+By the way we finished watchinh the first season of "Succession".
+I really like it.
+It's beautiful and very rude movie.
+Probably today we will start whatching the second season.